Heretic-oVirt/docs/Overview-eng.md

     1. an Active Directory domain controller with automated from-scratch creation of a new domain (another _heresy_: we use CentOS7 with a modified Fedora Samba package rebuilt to activate DC functions using internal Heimdal Kerberos libraries etc.)
     2. a printer server member of the Active Directory domain above
     3. a database server member of the Active Directory domain above (CentOS7 with a choice of: PostgreSQL, MySQL, Firebird or, real _heresy_ ;-) , SQLServer!)
-    4. a CentOS7 virtual desktop member of the Active Directory domain above
+    4. a CentOS7 remote desktop server ([X2Go][68] based) member of the Active Directory domain above
-    5. other optional vms (an ERP server using the DB server above, a messaging server, a firewall/proxy/VPN server ecc. all members of the Active Directory domain above)
+    5. other optional vms (still being developed: an ERP server using the DB server above, a messaging server, a firewall/proxy/VPN server ecc. all members of the Active Directory domain above)
 9. Samba as a file server on the Gluster nodes gets reconfigured as an Active Directory (see above) domain member

 The starting (as root user from the support PC/VD) of the steps above must be performed manually (eg by issuing ansible-playbook /usr/local/etc/hvp-ansible/hvp.yaml), but this is only meant to give way to the person performing the setup to choose the appropriate time and maybe to apply manual tweaks to parameters and steps beforehand: after the launching of the playbook, everything happens non-interactively.